stanichor/stanichor.github.io/_posts/2025-10-14-nerd-scale.md

     </figure>
 </div>

-Adjusting for bias, there's little difference between average male and female nerdiness.
+Adjusting for bias, there's little difference between average male and female nerdiness (at least, in this highly-selected sample).

 ## Reduced Item Set